 The scheme is a multi-employer scheme, sponsored by Provident Financial plc and, although the Company participates in the scheme, there is no contractual agreement for charging the Company a portion of the defined benefit costs of the plan as a whole.
 In accordance with IAS 19, 'Employee benefits', the Company recognises the contributions payable in respect of its current employees in its individual financial statements, similar to the treatment of a defined contribution scheme.
-In 2021 these contributions amounted to £0.8m (2020: £1.2m).
+In 2021 these contributions amounted to £1.7m (2020: £2.7m).
 The expected contributions to the defined benefit pension scheme in the year ending 31 December 2022 are approximately £nil.
-If the plan was wound up any surplus or deficit would be allocated based on the scheme rules.